top of page

 I recently saw the Barbie movie.
 It is the most recent experience that has convinced me that forms are empty.
 Buddha was right - there is nothing inherent or fixed about anything.

 And lastly, prayer.
 I had also created a cozy enclave for myself in the world of spirituality.
 I called it "Buddhist."
 Saying I was Buddhist was another way of saying, not-Catholic or not-Mormon; or not any other religiously insular group.
 Little did I know that my progressivism had become lethargic.
 I loosened my indulgent grip on spiritual nomenclature when my daughter told me she wanted to start attending Latter Day Saint services (formerly known as Mormon).
 I agreed because: she expressed a sincere desire to practice her faith; I wanted to practice what I preach as a cultural anthropologist; and I wanted to spend quality time with her.
 At the service, I used the time as an opportunity to quiet my mind and to listen to their perspective on charity.
 I was moved and developed some clarity about how I would like to approach charity.
 Afterwards, I realized that church and prayer are also just forms.
-What gave them meaning was my intention, and the peculiar combination of stuff at that moment.
-I now know that the "peculiar combination of stuff" at that moment amounted to love.
+What gave them meaning was my intention, and the peculiar combination of various elements at that moment.
+I now know that the "peculiar combination" at that moment amounted to love.

 I now know that at any moment, it can be love.
 Any form can be love.
 Even germs and steel, I'm certain.